SOFTS-Arabica coffee soars to 16-month high on Brazil crop worry, charts

 SUGAR RALLIES ON SHORT-COVERING

-The benchmark spot contract jumped to a seven-week high of 16.50 cents a lb, due to concerns about cane crops after six weeks of hot, dry conditions across Brazil's main farm belt.
+The benchmark spot contract jumped to a seven-week high of 16.49 cents a lb, extending Tuesday's gains, due to concerns about cane crops after six weeks of hot, dry conditions across Brazil's main farm belt.

-The contract has recovered over 10 percent from January's 3-1/2-year low of 14.70 cents a lb set under pressure from back-to-back surplus years and huge output in Brazil.
+The contract has recovered 12 percent from January's 3-1/2-year low of 14.70 cents a lb set under pressure from back-to-back surplus years and huge output in Brazil.

 "Drought and its effect creep up on markets as any coffee trader will tell us.
-Perhaps we sugar traders have been a little too skeptical on what is happening in CS (center-south) Brazil," said Nick Penney, senior trader with broker Sucden Financial.
+Perhaps we sugar traders have been a little too sceptical on what is happening in CS (centre-south) Brazil," said Nick Penney, senior trader with broker Sucden Financial.

-Macquarie analysts said in a report that Brazil's cane crush will fall 2 percent to 585 million tonnes and forecast a "tiny" deficit of one million tonnes next season, provided prices remain low.
+Macquarie analysts said in a report that Brazil's cane crush will fall 2 percent to 585 million tonnes and sees a "tiny" deficit of one million tonnes next season after four surplus years, provided prices remain low.

 Cocoa held near 2-1/2-year highs as dealers monitored the tailing off of weather conditions and port arrivals in top grower Ivory Coast.

 May cocoa on Liffe settled down 17 pounds, or 0.9 percent, at 1,835 pounds a tonne, having on Feb.
 12 peaked at 1,871 pounds, the highest for the second-month since September 2011.
-(Additional reporting by Josephine Mason; Editing by Marguerita Choy, G Crosse and Amanda Kwan)
+(Editing by Marguerita Choy)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)